Latium Freelancing is a micro-job website that claims you can earn by selling your gigs.

-Overall, I would say the earning potential of Latium Freelancing is pretty good.
+Overall, I would say the earning potential of Latium Freelancing is decent.
 However, this site will require you to invest a significant amount of time since their projects aren’t really that simple.
-You can work on shorter projects but those don’t pay that much.
+You can work on shorter projects, but those don’t pay that much.

-The projects that do pay more than $100 will require significant time investment almost like a part-time job, in my opinion.
+The projects that pay more than $100 will require a significant time investment, almost like a part-time job, in my opinion.